ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 ```

 Here are some potential things to look at:
-Who on average has the longest time?
+Who on average has highest match rating?
-Does a wrestler style, weight, momentum make a difference?
-Does Dave Metlzer's rating correlate with match time or any other variables?
+Does Dave Meltzer's rating correlate with match time or any other variables?
-If they won the last match are they going to win the next one?

 Let's start off by reading the csv file with the wrestler's names and which block they're in.